-These mutations can cause many persistent cellular problems in nerve cells.
-For example, there is an increase in the number of misfolded proteins because they are made at the wrong time or in the wrong amounts.
-This leads to cellular stress, which in turn can cause problems with mitochondria, the “powerhouse” of the cell.
+The mutations can also cause many persistent cellular problems in nerve cells.
+For example, there is an increase in the number of misfolded proteins because cells make them at the wrong time or in the wrong amounts.
+This leads to cellular stress, which, in turn, can cause problems with mitochondria, which provide energy to cells.

-Anavex-2-73 is a small molecule that targets a protein receptor called the sigma-1 receptor, which is a so-called chaperone that guides newly synthesized proteins through a compartment in the cell called the endoplasmic reticulum, ensuring that proteins fold correctly as they are made.
-By binding and activating this receptor, Anavex-2-73 may be able to reduce protein misfolding, which can reduce cellular stress and improve the function of the mitochondria.
-In this way, according to researchers, Anavex-2-73 may be able to treat a number of neurodegenerative and neurodevelopmental diseases, including Rett syndrome.
+By binding and activating this receptor, Anavex 2-73 may be able to reduce protein misfolding.
+This, in turn, could decrease cellular stress and improve the function of the mitochondria.
+In this way, Anavex 2-73 may be able to treat a number of neurodegenerative and neurodevelopmental diseases, including Rett syndrome.

-A preclinical study, presented at a research symposium hosted by the International Rett Syndrome Foundation, demonstrated that Anavex-2-73 could significantly improve motor and reflex responses to stimuli compared with a placebo in a mouse model of Rett syndrome.
+Results from a preclinical study, which researchers presented in November 2019 at a research symposium hosted by Rettsyndrome.org, demonstrated that Anavex 2-73 could significantly improve motor and reflex responses to stimuli compared with a placebo in a mouse model of Rett syndrome.
 Treated mice also demonstrated improved balance and gait patterns.

-A Phase 2 clinical trial (NCT03758924) is recruiting an estimated 15 adult females with Rett syndrome to assess the safety, tolerability, and efficacy of Anavex-2-73.
-The study is being carried out in Alabama, Illinois, and Ohio.
-Patients will receive either Anavex-2-73 or a placebo once per day as an oral solution for seven weeks.
-At the end of the study, all participants will be offered the opportunity to continue treatment for a further 12 weeks in an open-label extension study.
+A Phase 2 clinical trial (NCT03758924) recruited 31 females, ages 18 to 45 with Rett syndrome in the U.S. to assess the safety, tolerability, and efficacy of Anavex 2-73.
+Patients received either Anavex 2-73 or a placebo once per day as an oral solution for seven weeks.
+At the end of the trial, all participants had the opportunity to continue treatment for a further 12 weeks in an open-label extension study.

-The primary objective of the trial will be to determine the number of side effects.
-Blood samples will also be used to measure the amount of Anavex-2-73 that reaches circulation.
-The Rett syndrome behavior questionnaire and the clinical global impression improvement scale will be used to assess whether patients’ symptoms improve over the course of the study.
+The primary objective of the trial was to determine the number of side effects.
+Researchers collected blood samples to measure the amount of Anavex 2-73 that reached circulation.
+They also used the Rett syndrome behavior questionnaire (RSBQ) and the clinical global impression – improvement scale (CGI-I) to assess whether patients’ symptoms were alleviated over the course of the study.

 Rett Syndrome News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.